Things to do in Oslo: a pocket Oslo city guide

 Old Aker Church – The church is and old medieval building and is listed as the oldest remaining building in Oslo dating back to the 11th century.
 Admission: Free.
 Getting There: Akersbakken 26, 0172 Oslo, Norway

+Take a walking tour of Oslo, or just stroll about on your own.
 Take the time to wander down Karl Johans Gate, starting at the Central Station.
 Karl Johans Gate is the main street in central Oslo and features a tree-lined promenade bordered by restaurants, cafes and upscale stores.
 There is, naturally, great people watching and at the end of the walk you will find yourself at the Royal Palace, home of the Norwegian royal family.
 Don’t miss the Frogner neighborhood and the Vigeland Park with its spectacular lineup of Gustav Vigeland’s works.
 If the weather is nice – remember, this is Scandinavia – the park is a popular destination for jogging, walking and picnicking.

 Places to Stay in Oslo